smashedr/esphome-configs/README.md

 - https://esphome.io/components/substitutions

-This is now a WIP with Packages coming soon...
+This is now a WIP with Packages coming soon, but seems stable...

 To see how these substitutions are used, see: [.common.yaml](include/common.yaml)